 Servo4 Kit 75

 This is the original and best selling MERG servo controller capable of controlling 4 servos.

 Servoset Kit 76A

-This shows the assembled Servoset2 kit, The setting box is used to set the end points and running speed for the 4 servos controlled by a Serv4.
+This shows the assembled Servoset2 kit, The setting box is used to set the end points and running speed for the 4 servos controlled by a Servo4.
 The kit includes the case and takes its power from the Servo4 so needing no seperate power supply.
 Note that the settings can be done from a PC with a basic USB-Serial adapter cable if prefered.